 Because of the interactive nature of this exhibit, it is best suited for a place that has staff or volunteers who can assist visitors to participate.
 The host must keep the exhibit for at least six months.

 Cost: $300 + delivery costs

 Coming Soon: Classroom Workshop

 Beginning Spring 2018, The Mine Wars Museum will offer curriculum to 4th, 8th, and 11th grade students and teachers that meets the West Virginia state education standards.
 Moreover, we will offer individually designed workshops to school-age groups inside and outside of the classroom.
-We look forward to sharing more details this Fall!
+We look forward to sharing more details soon!